Riley-Py/UWaterloo-Work/Concentration Cell.md

-For any concentration cell with positive ions, the half-cell with the higher concentration acts a
+For any concentration cell with positive ions, the half-cell with the higher concentration acts as the cathode.
+For negative ions, though, the opposite is true, where  the half-cell .
+- If Q < 1, then